rstr74/quilljs-delta-html-render/README.md

 #### Render [Quilljs](http://quilljs.com/) Delta's to HTML on the server with node.js

 - Document insert-only deltas
-- Uses [cheerio](https://github.com/cheeriojs/cheerio) for dom manupulation
+- Uses [cheerio](https://github.com/cheeriojs/cheerio) for dom manipulation
 - Quill v.1.1 Delta format
 - Not for production (yet)